Facebook Twitter Instagram

 When is the best time to visit the Crown Jewels?

-Well depends on the moment of the year that you want to visit it.
-If you are visiting Tower of London during Easter, Summer or Christmas… then it’s better if you arrive early, around 20 mins before they open.
-You go directly to the Crown Jewels building before visiting all the other parts of Tower of London.
+This depends on the time of the year you visit.
+If you are visiting the Tower of London during Easter, Summer or Christmas, I recommend you arrive early, around 20 mins before they open.
+It´s probably best to go directly to the Crown Jewels building before visiting all the other parts of the Tower of London, as the queue to get in tends to get very long past 11 am.

 BOOK CROWN JEWELS + TOWER OF LONDON